fbascheper/tensorflow-js-workshop/docs/instructions.md

           }
       });
       ````
+   Later on, this will be used to setup an HTML ``<video />`` element.
+Unfortunately there are some issues with this code on Safari 12,
+   so we recommend using Chrome or FireFox on MacOS.

 3. Setup the  web cam during initialization.
    1. Add import of ``Webcam`` to the file ``index.js``, e.g.